 MAG America AmbassadorRebecca Rusch has been a professional athlete for 25 years and counting, earning accolades for her work around the world.
 The “Queen of Pain” with a heart of gold has done it all, from riding her bike up Africa’s legendary Mt.
 Kilimanjaro to developing training clinics to introduce more women to endurance biking to writing a best-selling memoir, Rusch to Glory.
 The seven-time World Champion is recognized as a trailblazer in adventure racing, becoming the first female ascent rock climbing captain in Yosemite, river-boarding 300 miles of the entire Grand Canyon in 18 days, and giving men a run for their money in endurance mountain bike racing in events like the Leadville 100 and Dirty Kanza DXL.
 Rebecca is CEO of Rusch Ventures, which oversees Rusch’s signature “Rebecca’s Private Idaho” gravel bike event, Rusch Academy’s outdoor camps, and her epic travel adventure MTB-Lao.
 In addition, Rebecca recently launched the BeGood Foundation, a nonprofit organization which supports unexploded bomb clearance in Laos and preservation of public lands through personal growth and outdoor exploration.
 To date she has raised over $500,000 for various local, national and global charities, including the Mines Advisory Group, where she has been named MAG Ambassador for her work to bring attention to the UXO crisis in Laos.
 In 2017, with Red Bull Media House, Rebecca released the award-winning film Blood Road, which followed her personal journey cycling the 1,800 kilometer Ho Chi Minh Trail.
 The film has received the 2018 Emmy Award for Outstanding Art Direction.
 Rebecca spends her spare time serving her community as a volunteer firefighter with the Ketchum Fire Department.

-Previously he served at the United States Department of Justice as Chief of the Environmental Crimes Section and, before that, as a prosecutor with the New York State Organized Crime Task Force.
+Previously he served at the United States Department of Justice (DOJ) as Chief of the Environmental Crimes Section and, before that, as a prosecutor with the New York State Organized Crime Task Force.
+While at the DOJ, Steve directed an international investigation to combat the smuggling of ozone depleting chemicals and coordinated the work of U.S. and foreign law enforcement agencies.
 Steve has also been a law professor at both the University of Maryland School of Law and Pace University School of Law.

-As MAG America's outside counsel, Steve and his firm provide pro bono legal support for the organization and he has personally visited MAG operations in Lebanon.
+As MAG America's outside counsel, Steve provides pro bono legal support for the organization and has visited MAG operations in Vietnam and Lebanon.
 Steve is a graduate of Brown University and New York University School of Law.

 MAG America staff